b-star-fellowship/b-star-fellowship.github.io/mentorship.md

 Mentorship is overrated.

 Now that we have AI tools that can do research & code, they can provide better jumping-off points for solving problems than most other mentors.
+Additionally, most of the things you need to learn to run a startup are best learned by doing.

-I hope to be primarily useful offering what the AI models don't have yet; personal anecdotes from building [Down Dog](https://www.downdogapp.com).
+I hope to be primarily useful offering personal anecdotes from building [Down Dog](https://www.downdogapp.com).
 Hopefully, they'll be a good jumping off point for how to think through approaching different startup problems.

 Below is a collection of snippets from my mentorship calls with B* fellows, summarized by Gemini for brevity.
 If you find these helpful or interesting, let me know!

 # For Reel Flies - August 7th
 ## Matthew Bockelmann: